Fascia Training

 Before I explain how to train your fascia it is very important to have a general understanding of fascia, fascia training, and fascial tension.

 Fascia, also known as connective tissue, surrounds and supports your muscles, bones, organs, and every structure in the body, making it the largest sensory organ with 6–10 times more nerve endings than muscle tissue.
-It forms a continuous web that creates a biotensegrity system responsible for proprioception (body awareness), interoception (internal sensation), and exteroception (external sensing), with highly dense fascial areas like the plantar fascia, IT band, gluts, thoracolumbar fascia, cranial fascia, and wrist fascia.
+It forms a continuous web that creates a biotensegrity system responsible for proprioception (body awareness), interoception (internal sensation), and exteroception (external sensing), with highly dense fascial areas like the plantar fascia, IT band, glutes, thoracolumbar fascia, cranial fascia, and wrist fascia.

 Self-Myofascial Release Massage